elylucas/env2file/readme.md

 ## Usage

 env2file is a cli tool meant to be run before your build happens.
-It will read a `.env` file (located in the root of you project), replace any variables with those found in the current environment, and output a `./src/environments.ts` file.
+It will read a `.env` file (located in the root of you project), replace any variables with those found in the current environment, and output a `./src/environment.ts` file.
 This file can then be imported into your project and used during runtime.

-Only variables defined in the `.env` file will be output into the `environments.ts` file.
+Only variables defined in the `.env` file will be output into the `environment.ts` file.

 A common way to run env2file will be a pre build script, or as a hook in your front end framework's cli.
 For instance, if you have a npm build script, you can add a env2file script in your package.json file: